hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/version-control/index.md

 - In the terminal tab, click on the url to log into the local GitLab server
 - Review the projects that are staged in the VCS
 - Follow the lab instructions to get familar with the GitLab interface
-- Go to Terraform Cloud and click on the new organization has been created - Terraform-Foundations-<RandomString>
+- Go to Terraform Cloud and click on the new organization that has been created - Terraform-Foundations-<RandomString>
 - Review the workspaces in the organization
 - Return to GitLab and select the HashiCat AWS project development branch